Wednesday, 31 March 2010

 Things became a little more difficult from Kirkby Stephen as the window in which to walk between trains shrunk the further north I got.
 Kirkby Stephen to Appleby was a long 15 miles with one or two navigation problems and I was pretty shattered by the end of that day.
 The next stage started with a disaster when my car broke down less than a mile from home - it was on its last wheels and should have been replaced by this time.
 The RAC got me going again but I had missed the train at Keighley and they were two-hourly.
 The full 13 miles to Langwathby were no longer feasible so I had to call it a day at Long Marton.

 That used up the last of my leave so it was back to sundays.
 The first available sunday I set off despite a terrible weather forecast and conditions were just awful as I set off from Long Marton.
 Almost immediately a woman in a passing car stopped to offer me a lift.
 I explained what I was doing and politely declined .
 She was very concerned for my welfare and I had some difficulty getting away.
 Shortly after this I came to a point where a wobbly wooden stile through some barbed wire would have dropped me into a narrow riverside pasture full of cattle that looked knee deep in fresh manure.
 Already wet I balked at this.
 The surrounding fence was very new and unclimbable at any other point so I got the map out and there was a bridleway across the Eden a little further up.
 This turned out to be OK for horses but the ford was far too deep for walkers so after contemplating the stile again decided I would have to use the A66 instead as far as Kirkby Thore.
 This was an unpleasant trudge and then a car stopped .
 It was the same woman wondering if I had changed my mind !
-I have to put on record that while the Eden vally section didn't quite compare with the Dales in scenic terms all the people I met there were extremely nice and helpful.
+I have to put on record that while the Eden Valley section didn't quite compare with the Dales in scenic terms all the people I met there were extremely nice and helpful.
 No wonder Bill Bryson chose to settle there.
-Having finally shaken her off the rest of the walk was uneventful though very wet.
+Having finally shaken her off, the rest of the walk was uneventful though very wet.
 Back on the train I realised I had left my flask on a bench outside the Sportsman Inn in Langwathby .
 I rang the pub when I got home to see if anyone had handed it in and the guy who answered told me to hold on and he'd see if it was still there.
 That turned out to be the case and I was able to pick it up at the start of the next stage in a fortnight.

 This penultimate stage to Armathwaite was a scorching day in May which I had to do at a fair pace to get back for a pub quiz fixture.
 The only thing worthy of comment was that I was served a cold pot of coffee at the Lacy's Caves tea rooms that I should really have complained about.
 The final stage into Carlisle was done on a Friday so that the city shops and cafes would still be open when I arrived.
 Armathwaite is a tiny place and from there it's a continuous path through the riverside woodland for eight miles until Wetheral.
 Being summer it was buzzing with insects amid the new growth.
-Absolutely beautiful but after a while it became eerie and oppressive the only people I saw on the whole length being farm workers on the other side of the river about half way along.
+Absolutely beautiful but after a while it became eerie and oppressive: the only people I saw on the whole length being farm workers on the other side of the river about half way along.
 I was glad to get back to civilisation at Wetheral.
 From there it was mostly a road walk to the outskirts of Carlisle where the Way follows the river behind the football ground, the only hazards being the surly fishermen and their equally unfriendly dogs on the riverbank.

 I bought some tea in Carlisle feeling pleased with myself but also a bit deflated.
 Finishing an LMDP on your own is a slightly depressing experience amid the complete indifference of those around you particularly in an urban centre like Carlisle.
 Never mind , I was back in the saddle and the next one would begin almost straight away.

-Sunday 21 March 2010
+Sunday, 21 March 2010

 2. The Rochdale Canal towpath (1980/1995)